abergs/docs-playground/src/guide/admin-console.md

 ### Credentials

-Credentials registered to each user are listed, alongside the following data points:
+Credentials registered to each user are listed.
+[Learn what data is stored for each credential](concepts.html#credentials).

-- Created:
-- Last used:
-- Credential Id:
-- Public Key:
-- Type:
-- Counter:
-- RPID:
-- Origin:
-- AsGuid:

 ### Aliases

 Aliases registered to teach user are listed, however aliases that are hashed cannot be viewed here.

-### Audit Logs

-Audit logs track

 ## Settings